WeiChiaChang/easter-eggs-mobile/README.md

 }
 ```

-> Magic will show with a little bit etting on HTML, keep going ! 💪
+> Magic will show with a tiny setting on HTML, keep going ! 💪

 Add `class name` and `data-src` attribute on your `<a>` tags in your <b>HTML</b> structure, take `ghost` for example :